-The agreement is important because it clearly defines the level of service you can expect from the provider and how that service is measured.
+The agreement is important because it clearly defines the level of service you can expect from the provider.
+In addition to how that service is measured.

 But, wait, there’s more.
-See, the agreement usually includes the remedies and penalties should the provider fail to hold up its end of the bargain, too.
+See, the agreement usually includes the remedies and penalties.
+That is should the provider fail to hold up its end of the bargain, too.

 Another vital factor to consider is physical security.
 There should be multiple layers of security both inside and outside the facility.

-For starters, the facility should be secured by solid fencing or high walls with the perimeter and external areas covered by multiple cameras.
+For starters, the facility should be secured by solid fencing or high walls.
+In addition to the perimeter and external areas covered by multiple cameras.
 Besides that, there should also be a clear guideline on who can access the facility.

 Of course, other security measures such as internal cameras, multi-step authentication, and round-the-clock monitoring shouldn’t be neglected as well.

 Did you enjoy our blog about Right Colocation Provider? well, we’re just getting started.
 Visit Coloco for many many more!